mr-anansi/invasion/README.md

 	The wave will move through 10 oscillations.

-As I got to grips with seeing results based logic, I decided to reduce the game to basic steps.
+As I got to grips with seeing results-based logic, I decided to reduce the game to basic steps.
 My functions were designed to work and satisfy one step at a time.

 For example, the player div was designed to obey the rules of the grid.
 As the grid was essentially a 2D array, if this logic was not in place, the block would be able to move out of its row once a side was reached, or break the code when a div was reached that didnt exist.